lungothrin/bottled-shell/README.md

 3. All done.

-Try open a shell from start menu, or open a terminal in VSCode.
+Try open a shell from start menu, or open a Visual Studio Code(Remote - WSL) window.